The past couple of weeks have been a bumpy ride for investors.

-It is natural to feel frustrated and want to follow strong-performing investments.
-The challenge is if you jump around trying to catch the top performer, it rarely works out.
+The challenge is if you jump around, trying to time the markets, it rarely works out.
 Every year, an independent financial analytic firm, Dalbar, compares investor results to a relevant benchmark.
 Most of the data is from the U.S., but we feel it is relevant to Canadians.

-The most recent report, covering 10-year period data ending on Dec.
-31, 2017, noted the S&P 500 Index (S&P 500) average return was 8.5 per cent versus the average U.S. equity mutual fund investor of 4.88 per cent, for a shortfall of 3.6 per cent.
-To put it another way, the average investor underperformed the market returns by staggering 42 per cent.
+The most recent report showed that, over the 20-year data period ending Dec.
+31, 2018, the average S&P 500 Index return was 5.6% versus the average U.S. equity mutual fund investor of 3.9%, or a shortfall of 1.7% per year.
+Put another way, the average investor underperformed the market returns by a staggering 34%.

-Investors are continually influenced throughout good and bad markets by the media and industry professionals vying for attention and trying to forecast an unknown future.
-We would add that many of these pundits are not accountable to sit across from you, the client, admit they got it wrong and how it impacted your net worth as a result.
+Investors are continually influenced throughout good and bad markets by the media and industry experts all vying for attention and trying to forecast an unknown future.
+I would add that many of these pundits are not accountable to you as a client.

-We are not saying we should take an “ostrich approach,: but practising patience and looking only a few years into the future tends to help ground oneself and improve decision making.
-Like fitness and weight loss, people need to stick with their plan over time to reap the benefits.
-We believe there are no shortcuts to good health or investing wealth.
+We do not advocate an ostrich approach; however, practising patience and looking only a few years into the future tends to help ground oneself and improve decision making.

 This document was prepared by Eric Davis, vice-president, portfolio manager and investment advisor, and Keith Davis, investment advisor, for informational purposes only and is subject to change.
 The contents of this document are not endorsed by TD Wealth Private Investment Advice, a division of TD Waterhouse Canada Inc.-Member of the Canadian Investor Protection Fund.
 All insurance products and services are offered by life licensed advisors of TD Waterhouse Insurance Services Inc., a member of TD Bank Group.
 For more information, call 250-314-5124 or email Keith.firstname.lastname@example.org.